Published On: May 06 2013 03:54:21 PM EDTUpdated On: May 07 2014 02:00:00 AM EDT

 1915: The German submarine U-20 sinks the British ocean liner RMS Lusitania off the coast of Ireland, killing 1,198 people including 128 Americans.
 Public reaction to the sinking turned many formerly pro-Germans in the United States against the German Empire.

-1901: Actor Gary Cooper, best known for movies such as "High Noon," "City Streets," "Mr. Deeds Goes to Town," "The Pride of the Yankees" and "Sergeant York," is born Frank James Cooper in Helena, Mont.
+1901: Actor Gary Cooper, best known for movies such as "High Noon," "City Streets," "Mr. Deeds Goes to Town," "The Pride of the Yankees" and "Sergeant York," is born Frank James Cooper in Helena, Montana.
 Cooper received five Academy Award nominations for Best Actor, winning for "High Noon" and "Sergeant York."
 He died from prostate cancer on May 13, 1961, at age 60.

 1840: Composer Pyotr Ilyich Tchaikovsky, whose works are among the most popular concert and theatrical music in the classical repertoire, is born in Votkinsk, Russian Empire.

-1840: The Great Natchez Tornado touches down in eastern Louisiana and crosses the Mississippi River into Natchez, Miss., killing 317 people.
+1840: The Great Natchez Tornado touches down in eastern Louisiana and crosses the Mississippi River into Natchez, Mississippi, killing 317 people.
 The majority of deaths attributed to the tornado was from people on boats in the river.
 It is the second deadliest tornado in United States history.

 1833: Composer Johannes Brahms, one of the giants of classical music whose works have become staples of the modern concert repertoire, is born in Hamburg, Germany.